 My Experience with NAD

-I’ve been taking 6 patches of 400 mg every month, which can be ordered from Dr. Greene’s Optimal Wellness Center.
+I’ve been taking 6 patches of 400 mg every month, which can be ordered from The NAD Treatment Center.
 The nasal spray is excellent as well, but I prefer the NAD patches.
 In my opinion, the NAD patches are the most convenient, effective, and affordable way to get the most out your own NAD experience.

 Now to my own experience with NAD: It was, in short, incredible.
 When using the NAD patches or receiving the IV-drip treatment, I noticed a range of benefits stemming from my day-to-day health to my time in the gym.